pkic/pqccm/README.md

 > NOTE: HSS and XMSS<sup>MT</sup> are the multi tree variants of LMS and XMSS.

 > NOTE: The table does not consider variants of algorithms, for example Dilithium has had many changes during the NIST rounds so a checkbox in the Dilithium column does not mean products are necessarily interoperable.
 Consult the vendor sections for details.

-# Latest PQC news
-22.2.2023 - CRYSTALS-Kyber was broken using recursive training AI and side channel attacks by researchers at the [KTH Royal Institute of Technology](https://www.kth.se/en)

 ## Crypto4A